 Why is it Important to Eat Organic Food with Gallbladder Problems?

 One of the most important functions of bile is to remove toxins that accumulate in the liver.
-With nearly all gallbladder conditions the bile is sluggish, or it is out of balance.
-Eating foods that contain pesticides, preservatives, colorings and other food additives just adds to the problem.
-Eating food in as natural a state as possible takes the burden off the liver, your gallbladder and your bile.
+With nearly all gallbladder conditions, the bile is sluggish or out of balance.
+Eating foods that contain pesticides, preservatives, colorings, and other food additives adds to the problem.
+Eating food in as natural a state as possible takes the burden off the liver, your gallbladder, and your bile.

 What’s Your Choice?

-There certainly are a number of compelling reasons why more and more people are joining the organic movement.
-It is especially good for high-risk individuals like children, pregnant women, elderly, and people with diseases and allergies.
+There certainly are several compelling reasons why more and more people are joining the organic movement.
+It is perfect for high-risk individuals like children, pregnant women, the elderly, and people with diseases and allergies.
 Notice that we specified “organic” for certain items belonging to our gallbladder foods list?
 It is more expensive, yes.
 If you can afford it, then great!
 Eat organic!
-But if there are financial limitations or concerns about availability, then you should rethink your options.
+But if there are financial limitations or concerns about availability, you should rethink your options.

-The most important items to prioritize are those we consume on a daily basis and to know, with organic produce, which ones are more important to buy organic and which ones are less important.
-The thin-skinned of fruits like berries and tomatoes, for example, allow the pesticides to penetrate to the interior where they can’t be washed off.
+The most important items to prioritize are those we consume daily and to know, with organic produce, which ones are more important to buy organic and which ones are less important.
+For example, thin-skinned fruits like berries and tomatoes allow the pesticides to penetrate to the interior where they can’t be washed off.
 Thick-skinned foods such as avocados are much more protected.
 But do what you can to buy organic or CNG at local farmers’ markets, and when you can’t, you can’t.
 No matter how small a step you take in selecting healthy foods, it’s commendable and a good start.